btubbs/pomegranate/README.md

     Running 00001_init...
 Success!
     Done

+If a migration fails, DON'T PANIC.
+Your database should still be in the same state it was in before that `forward.sql` script was executed.
+(Unless you put commands outside the `BEGIN` and `COMMIT` lines.)
+Fix the problem in your script, and run `pmg forward` again.

 #### Roll back migrations

 Rolling back is done with the `backwardto` command.
 This will run the